YouTopia-labs/YouTopia-Search-Benchmarks/README.md

 The evaluation is based on a predetermined benchmark **question set**.
 The performance metrics are an average of the results from this set.
 We focused on two main criteria:

-- **Answer Quality**: This measures the accuracy and reproducibility of the information provided in the answer.
+- **Answer Quality**: This measures How good and complete were the answers?

 - **Readability, Structure, and Comprehensiveness**: This metric evaluates how easy the answer is to read, whether it's well-organized, and if it covers the topic thoroughly.